manabshy/angular2codeCoverage/README.md

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Generate a Test Coverage Report - Run the steps sequentially
+## Generate a Test Coverage Report (Run the steps sequentially)

-# Run all the tests and if all tests passes then generate a coverage directory at the project root containing a single file,coverage-final.json.
-Check that file and make sure it is Not Empty.
+# Run all the tests and if all tests passes then a "coverage" directory is created at the project root containing a single file called coverage-final.json.
+# Check this file and make sure it is Not Empty.

 ng test --code-coverage

-# posttest uses remap-istanbul to map the transpiles javascript code to the original TypeScript.
+# posttest uses remap-istanbul to map the transpiled javascript code to the original TypeScript.

 npm posttest

 # spin up a server to display the report on the browser

 npm run coverage